yunqingshaw/E6765_IoT_edu_2019_spring_students_repository/README.md

 * The landing page is full of files, and the README is at the bottom - that is not good.
 Need to move files to some subdirectory, and have README on top (https://github.com/zk2172-columbia/E6765_IoT_edu_2019_spring_students_repository)

+* Is there a way to track changes for each individual wiki page